 However, I skipped the camping workshop and walked with my two bags from the airport in Ivalo to the Ivalo river, inflated my packraft, and paddled towards the centre of Ivalo with a stopover in between where I pitched my tent.
 It took a few hours to paddle from the airport to the centre.
 I guess it was around 8-10 km to paddle.

-The next day, I met Ari-Pekka in Ivalo, one of the nightless night photography workshop participants.
-Ari-Pekka was so kind as to take me in his car to our Hotel Korpikartano.
+The next day, I met another participant of the Nightless Night Photography Workshop in Ivalo who was so kind to take me in his car to our Hotel Korpikartano.
 There was also the possibility to take a taxi.
 The hotel, however, charges over 100 EUR oneway for this trip.
 Another option was to take a shuttle taxi from Ivalo airport to Inari for about 29 EUR.

 I was also planning to camp nearby the hotel.
 However, it was not allowed.
-So instead, during the workshop, I decided to take a shared room, including breakfast for 30 EUR, together with Rayann Elzein, one instructor.
+So instead, during the workshop, I decided to take a shared room, including breakfast for 30 EUR, together with one instructor of the workshop.

 The workshop kicked off with a lunch, presentations from each instructor, and a bingo game to socialize.
 Irina from Inari-Saariselka Tourism did a great job of coordinating everything.
 Then we took our cameras and got an introduction to the basic functionalities of the camera and how to apply them in different situations.